10maurycy10/10maurycy10.github.io/content/tutorials/improved_micro_fm_transmiters/index.md

 The coils are 6 turns of insulated wire around a 3mm diameter form, and should be adjustable if a trimmer cap is not used. (able to be compressed/stretched out to change frequency).
 If a non adjustable coil is used, or more accurate tuning is desired (to hit an empty channel in an area with lots of stations), a variable/trimmer capacitor cab replace the fixed capacitor parallel to the coils.

-The antenna should be 30-60 cm of insulated wire. (longer wires may violate the power limit in the US)
+The antenna should be 10-60 cm of insulated wire. (longer wires may violate the power limit in the US) If you are using the full 9v, cut the antenna to 7cm in the US to avoid voilating FCC part 15 power requirements.

 # Adjustment